-One of the 13 criteria in the Australian Digital Service Standards is to 'Establish a sustainable multidisciplinary team to design, build, operate and iterate the service, led by an experienced product manager with decisionmaking responsibility'.
+One of the criteria in the Australian Digital Service Standard is to 'Have a multidisciplinary team - establish a sustainable multidisciplinary team to design, build, operate and iterate the service, led by an experienced product manager with decision-making responsibility'.

-A multidisciplinary web team includes content, business or policy, user research, design and web development.
+A multidisciplinary web team includes content, business or policy, subject matter, user research, design and web development.